 Only Holy Spirit, the true Author of the Bible and Source of all true knowledge and wisdom, can teach us in depth about time and eternity.
 And I encourage you to ask Him for assistance and enlightenment as you continue to read this teaching.
 He can fill in the many gaps I’ve left out of this teaching because of my own limited understanding.
 I freely admit there is much I still don’t comprehend.

-There is much yet to be learned as the Holy Spirit gives us illumination and enlightenment.
+There is much yet to be learned as Holy Spirit gives us fresh revelation about the Bible, illumination and enlightenment.
 In a sense, there is much about time and eternity…that only time to come and—later beyond time—the eternal state can clarify for us.
 In considering time, we will also touch on such concepts as infinity, space, the universe, and that part of Albert Einstein’s Theory of Relativity pertinent to this teaching.

 “…And Time Shall Be No More”

 A concept we must grasp immediately at the outset is that time is an integral part of the entirety of all created phenomena (Hebrews 1:2) consisting of past, present, and future—just as humans are created phenomena having youth, middle age, and old age.
 No, we cannot touch, smell, or hear time, but it is there, ever-present, always flowing out of the past through the present and marching into the future.
 Yes, time was created just like the rest of the entire creation; it had a beginning, it shall have an end.
 It is a created entity among countless other entities which are part of the entire created universe.